Using AI chatbots in teaching and directly in ILIAS

 The assistant supports teachers in a variety of areas:

-• Individual support: teachers can define targeted instructions so that the chatbot acts as a coach, tutor or routine assistant.
+• Individual support: teachers can define specific instructions so that the chatbot acts as a coach, tutor or routine assistant.

 • Interactivity: Learners have conversations with the coach, can ask questions and receive explanations on complex topics.